uchicago-cs/deepdish/doc/source/io.rst

 Note that this is awkward and if the list is long you easily hit HDF5's limitation on the number of groups.
 Therefore, if your list is numeric, always make it a numpy array first!
+The asterisk on the "/data" group indicates that the top level variable that was saved was not a dict or a SimpleNamespace;
+during load, deepdish will unpack "/data" so that the saved variable is returned.
+See `Fake top-level group`_.

 Pandas data structures
 ----------------------